surajlm925-bit/EASY_WAY_A1/README.md

 ## 📞 Support

-For support and questions, please open an issue in the repository or contact the development team.
+For support and questions:
+- Open an issue in the repository
+- Check the [Supabase documentation](https://supabase.com/docs) for auth-related questions
+- Contact the development team

 ---